5 Examples of IoT Applications Powering Insurance in America

 Originally, internet communication nodes were so bulky that they were limited to desktop computers.
 Smartphones and cellular communication opened up a new world where everything was connected - your watch, your Fitbit, and even the tracker on your dog’s collar.
 The opportunities to use the data that was streaming in from connected devices were endless.
 Progressive debuted their mobile device UBI application in 2016 but way back in 2008 they introduced MyRate, a usage-based insurance program that customized rates based on how customers actually drove.

-Today, Snapshot uses either a device installed in your car or a mobile app to measure rapid accelerations, hard braking, miles driven, and time of the day.
+Today, Snapshot IoT in insurance products uses either a device installed in your car or a mobile app to measure rapid accelerations, hard braking, miles driven, and time of the day.
 Driver review periods are generally 75 days and drivers can file new requests to improve their rates.

 IoT technolgy reshaping Insurance in the US